 This was the moment everything I had done built up to, this was the moment I had had multiple nightmares and dreams about.
 A moment I could honestly never fully anticipate a reaction to.
 A moment I feared almost as much as I craved.
-I had completed my first degree, I had applied for GEMP and successfully past the WAPT, I had done everything I needed to do, I just kept hoping it would be enough.
+I had completed my first degree, I had applied for GEMP and successfully passed the WAPT, I had done everything I needed to do, I just kept hoping it would be enough.
 I knew final decisions were sent out in December so my stress levels doubled when the month started.

 Now I’ll go a little bit into the actual process as I’ve understood it over the last 3 or so years.
 Final decisions are communicated to applicants from mid-December (after the examiners meeting) to mid-January (about a week into the academic year).
 Generally thousands of applicants all with the dreams of becoming doctors one day apply for the 80-120 available spots in MBBCh III or GEMP I, the numbers vary per year as it is dependent on how many second year students pass and how many third year students are repeating but it has being increasing every year since I got here (there was about 60-80 GEMPs in my group, roughly 100 in the group after mine and there is about 120 in the current GEMP 1 class).